elukuro/goheru-markdown-blog-react/src/article/18-clean-code-tips-2-function.md

 ---
-title: "Clean code tips #2: Function"
+title: "Clean code tips #2: Functions"
 date: "11 September 2021"
 ---

-## Use descriptive name
+## Use descriptive names

-Again, name your function descriptively, it's okay if your function name are lengthly  as long as describe what the functions actually does. function name usually has a form of action verbs
+Always remember to name your functions descriptively.
+It is allright if your function names are lengthy as long as they describe what the function does.
+Function names usually take the form of action verbs:

 ```
 // ❌ Don't